tabbassidaloii/the-fair-cookbook/docs/content/recipes/interoperability/how-to-validate-a-fastq-file.md

 This recipe assumes the following:

   - you have a Linux machine available, preferentially Debian (no root access needed)
-  - you have basic knowledge of how to use a terminal (bash or similar)
+  - you have basic knowledge of how to use a terminal (called "shell", this can be bash or similar)
   - you are sufficiently skilled in Python (basic skills sufficient)
   - Python3 and pip are installed
   - your file is available from your home directory and we assume for simplicity in the following that it is called `myfile.fastq` (replace this filename as necessary in the recipe instructions; you can download a demo file from here: [/static_assets/myfile.fastq]